hashirshoaeb/FYP-Manager/README.md

 - Student can invite other students to make team.
 - Teacher can approve one student for one project.

+who can add and set milestones? who can schedule meetings?

 ## what Platform/Dependencies should I use?

 - Bootstrap / material UI